What is food insecurity? Food security?

 Enough: this one’s the easiest.
 Everyone needs to eat, and we all need to eat a certain amount to stay healthy, active, and happy.

 Good: this is where things get a bit hairy (or pear-y).
 Good is a relative word.
 What’s good food for you might not be good food to your friend, sibling, neighbor, or co-worker.
+Moreover, throughout history those with power have frequently used patriarchal justifications about what is “good” to force other people to conform to the dominant culture and standards.
 But instead of ignoring the vagueness of this term, we should embrace it!
 Everybody deserves to eat food that they think is good, right?
 Nobody should have to eat peas if they hate peas but love carrots (Mom & Dad, are you reading this?).

 Healthy: we love healthy food here!
 Healthy food is nutritious and sustaining.
 It’s full of vitamins, minerals, fiber, energy, and all the other things that our bodies need to be happy.